nywinewench/fan-fiction-archive/quincy/chapter-1.md

 behind.

 Quincy hissed under their breath.
 They didn't trust Torchwick farther than Lacuna could strike.
-Why were the White Fang working with- working _for_- that disgusting human?
+Why were the White Fang working with&mdash; working _for_&mdash; that disgusting human?
 How did this possibly advance their cause?
-If Quincy's superiors- and they still trusted them- had an explanation, they certainly hadn't proffered it.
+If Quincy's superiors&mdash; and they still trusted them&mdash; had an explanation, they certainly hadn't proffered it.

 Quincy headed towards the loading ramp of the nearest Bullhead, stopping to assess their reflection in the window of a Schnee cargo truck.
 Their usually straight, bistre hair was matted twistedly to their olive skin.
 Their open, black Zhongshan jacket and white undershirt were caked with sweat and yellow dust, obscuring the embroidery they favored.
-And, of course, their Grimm mask- the modern symbol of the White Fang- was missing, destroyed.
+And, of course, their Grimm mask- the modern symbol of the White Fang&mdash; was missing, destroyed.
 At least Lacuna faired well.
 They'd take time to clean her properly while the others worked, lest the invasive dust cause any undesired effects.

 It was some hours later when Quincy was awakened, Lacuna and a polishing cloth in their lap, by the sound of their returning brethren.
 A trail of carts and